How to make and use Pivot Table in Excel – Quick Steps

 Pivot tables are one of the most useful features in Excel.
 They are used to summarize or aggregate lots of data.
 The summarization of the data can be in the form of average, count, and other statistical methods.
 It converts lots of data into a few rows and columns of summary.
 They make it very easy to view the data from different perspectives and angles and are great for exploring data.

-- Select any cell inside the data-set of which pivot table has to be created.
+Step 1: Select any cell inside the data set of which a pivot table has to be created

-- In the tables group, click on the Pivot table tool.
+Step 3: In the Tables group, click on the Pivot table tool

-- A dialog box would open where we have to fill the two choices for the data to be analyzed and the place where we wish to have the pivot table.
-After filling in the options, click on OK.
+A dialog box would open where we have to fill in the two choices for the data to be analyzed and the place where we wish to have the pivot table.
+After filling in the options, click on OK

-- In the new sheet, we can see the pivot table and other options.
+Step 5: In the new sheet, we can see the pivot table and other options

 Let’s drag the FIELD NAME into the boxes and see their effects individually.

 Values sum up all the entries in the FIELD NAME dragged in it.
-Here, as Sales is dragged here, our pivot table shows the sum of all the sales that took place.
+Here, as Sales are dragged here, our pivot table shows the sum of all the sales that took place.

 We can add as many FIELD names as we require in Values.
 Individual sums would be shown then.